kpolley/RELK/README.md

 # RELK
-The Research Elastic Stack Package
+The Research Elastic Stack (ELK)

 ![RELK Overview](resources/images/RELK_Overview.png)

 ## Goal
-To design an Elastic stack that includes Spark out of the box for in-depth data analysis and computation.
+To make it just as easy to analyze data as it is to collect it.

 ## Features
-* **Kafka**: A distributed publish-subscribe messaging system that is designed to be fast, scalable, fault-tolerant, and durable.
+* **Kafka**: A distributed event streaming platform capable of handling trillions of events a day
+* **FileBeat**: A lightweight single-purpose data shipper from Elastic
-* **Elasticsearch**: A highly scalable open-source full-text search and analytics engine.
+* **Elasticsearch**: A highly scalable search and analytics engine
-* **Logstash**: A data collection engine with real-time pipelining capabilities.
+* **Logstash**: A dynamic data collection pipeline with an extensible plugin ecosystem.
-* **Kibana**: An open source analytics and visualization platform designed to work with Elasticsearch.
+* **Kibana**: An analytics and visualization platform designed to work with Elasticsearch.
-* **ES-Hadoop**: An open-source, stand-alone, self-contained, small library that allows Hadoop jobs (whether using Map/Reduce or libraries built upon it such as Hive, Pig or Cascading or new upcoming libraries like Apache Spark ) to interact with Elasticsearch.
+* **ES-Hadoop**: A library that allows Hadoop jobs (& therefore Spark) to interact with Elasticsearch.
 * **Spark**: A fast and general-purpose cluster computing system.
-It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports general execution graphs.
+It provides high-level APIs in Scala, Python and R.
 * **GraphFrames**: A package for Apache Spark which provides DataFrame-based Graphs.
-* **Jupyter Notebook**: An open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+* **Jupyter Notebook**: A web application that allows you to create interactive notebooks.

 ## Preparation
 The only major modifications needed are:
 1. Remove and replace the elasticsearch index templates
-    * Found in RELK/elasticsearch/output_templates
+    * Located in `RELK/elasticsearch/output_templates`

 2. Remove and replace the logstash conf files
-    * Found in RELK/logstash/pipelines
+    * Located in `RELK/logstash/pipelines`

+3. Either add the files to analyze into `RELK/filebeat/input_files` or configure Kafka/FileBeat to ingest files for your use-case.

 ## Running